programmerwm/programmerwm/README.md

 <p></p>
 The core of my entire existence is: programming, mathematics and physics.
 <p></p>
 Most of the time I work as a programmer.
 As a programmer I have a passion and that passion is computer graphics.
-However I have no problem at all creating other type of software.
+However, I have no problem at all creating other type of software.
 <p></p>
 I'm open to work 100% remotely (worldwide).
 <p></p>